-The value of the \$orderby System Query option contains a comma-separated list of expressions whose primitive result values are used to sort the items.
+The value of the Sorderby System Query option contains a comma-separated list of expressions whose primitive result values are used to sort the items.
 A special case of such an expression is a property path terminating on a primitive property.
 A type cast using the qualified entity type name is required to order by a property defined on a derived type.
 Only aliases defined in the metadata document of the service can be used in URLs.

 The expression can include the suffix asc for ascending or desc for descending, separated from the property name by one or more spaces.
 If asc or desc is not specified, the service MUST order by the specified property in ascending order.
+4.01 services MUST support case-insensitive values for asc and desc.
+Clients that want to work with 4.0 services MUST use lower case values.